 Princess Eugenie diagnosed with scoliosis aged 12 though she says she was born with scoliosis which could hardly be true.
 Princess Eugenie was 2 years old when parents separated and her mother was photographed having her toes sucked by her “financial adviser.
 So one can understand the care the poor princess must have been receiving.
 Her parents divorced when she was 6 years.
 Further her mother Sarah claims how friends feared she would commit suicide after her break-up with Prince Andrew.
 Seriously, what emotional turmoil the poor princess had to undergo.

 Kurt Cobain was 9 years old when his parents divorced.
 He later said that the divorce had a profound effect on his life, while his mother noted that his personality changed dramatically.

-When a child experiences loss of a pivotal figure in their lives, their dependency needs are not met.
+When a child experiences the loss of a pivotal figure in their lives, their dependency needs are not met.
 This creates a kind of emptiness inside.
-The need to be loved and cared unfortunately doesn’t get met till it is too late.
+The need to be loved and cared for unfortunately doesn’t get met until it is too late.

 Neuropharmacologist Dr. Candace Pert, author of Molecules of Emotion: The Science Behind Mind-Body Medicine has proved that Your body is your subconscious mind.
 That our physical body is changed by our emotions.

 According to her mother, Sarah Ferguson, Princess Eugenie had always been ‘slightly edgy, slightly needy‘ and even ‘a bit second daughter’ to her sister Princess Beatrice, 14, who is ‘more secure.
 How was she expected to feel secure if her mother had abandoned her to go partying?
 Kurt Cobain’s partner Courtney Love mentioned that he was more sensitive than most.